MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

    ![Screenshot of the flow designer.](\media\link-pad-flow-portal\flow-designer-blank.png)

-1. Optionally, create Input/output variables to pass data back and forth from the Power Automate web portal to Power Automate for desktop.
+1. Optionally, create Input/output variables to pass data back and forth from the Power Automate web portal to your desktop flow.
 In the Variables pane, select **+** to add an input or output variable.

    ![Screenshot of the option to create a new input variable.](\media\link-pad-flow-portal\new-input-output-var.png)